Jennifer Miranda

 Jennifer Miranda Maqueda (born 19 August 1986) is a Spanish professional boxer.
-She has held the WBA interim female featherweight title since October 2024.
+She is a former WBA interim female featherweight champion.
 She has also challenged for the undisputed female super-featherweight title.

 Amateur career

 Miranda competed in the 2012 and 2014 AIBA Women's World Boxing Championships.
 She also competed in the 2015 European Games and the 2016 European Boxing Olympic Qualification Tournament.

 Professional career

 Miranda faced Spanish female featherweight champion Jessica Sanchez on 1 October 2018.
 After 8 rounds, she won the bout by unanimous decision, successfully winning the title.

 In her first Spanish female featherweight title defense, Miranda faced Vanesa Caballero on 13 May 2019.
 She won the bout by unanimous decision, making her the first woman to defend that belt.

 Miranda faced Jorgelina Guanini for the WBA Intercontinental featherweight title on 12 December 2021.
 After ten rounds, she won the title by unanimous decision with a score of 99-91, 98-91 and 96-94.

 Miranda faced Teresa Almengor for the interim WBA featherweight title on 20 October 2024.
 After ten rounds, she won the bout by unanimous decision to win the title, with two judges gave a score of 100-90 and the other at 100-89.

 Miranda faced Alycia Baumgardner for the undisputed super featherweight title at Madison Square Garden in New York City on 11 July 2025.
 She lost the bout by unanimous decision.